Gael-Lopes-Da-Silva/KeybindedVSCode/README.md

     </a>
 </div>

 ### 🗒️ Keybinded is a simple keybinding based on the ALT key.
-It take come keybinding from vim and helix.
+It take inspiration of some keybindings from vim and helix.

 ### ❗ If you have suggestions, fell free to report it [here](https://github.com/Gael-Lopes-Da-Silva/KeybindedVSCode/issues/new/choose).
 This would help me a lot.